The knee joint is a type of joint. The knee is an ideal lever and hinge mechanism. Changes in the knee joint

 Experts distinguish three parts of this bundle:

 • Upper (has the largest size in the system of external ligaments.
-Has an oval shape, attached to the inner side of the condyle.
+It has an oval shape, attached to the inside of the condyle.
 Closer to the bottom, the ligament is divided into two parts;

-• Back (located behind the upper ligament, interacts with the semimembranous muscle);
+• Posterior (located behind the superior ligament, interacts with the semimembranosus muscle);

-• The deep part of the ligament (connected to the inside of the meniscus).
+• Deep part of the ligament (connected to the inside of the meniscus).

 The medial collateral ligament of the knee joint normalizes the movement of the lower leg.